KwonL/Computer-Organization_2018/README.md

 8. 16-bit pipeline CPU with DMA controller

     Externel Device write data to memory.
 DMA controller can handle this without CPU stall

+    8-1) DMA controller

+    8-2) DMA controller with cycle stealing

+## Tests
+You can enter some project folder and open description file.
+Just press 'run simulation' button to test projects.

+## How to use?
+I leave this project for my juniors.
+Good Luck!